al3x/al3x.net/about.md

 Prior to Twitter I did information security work for a military and intelligence contractor, built web applications for political campaigns and non-profits, and did a smattering of other freelance programming and graphic design.
 I’ve been working in technology since before I was old enough to legally hold a work permit; I was twelve when I did my first software development internship.

 I've done a fair bit of [speaking](https://al3x.net/books_talks.html) on technical topics I’m interested in.
 Additionally, as a work-related hobby I study the design and implementation of programming languages.
-This hobby turned into a side-project in the form of [Programming Scala](http://oreilly.com/catalog/9780596155964), co-authored with [Dean Wampler](http://deanwampler.com/) and published by O’Reilly Media in September 2009.
+This hobby turned into a side-project in the form of [Programming Scala](http://oreilly.com/catalog/9780596155964), co-authored with [Dean Wampler](http://deanwampler.com/) and published by O’Reilly in September 2009.
 Currently, I coordinate the annual [Emerging Languages](http://emerginglangs.com/) event, a showcase of new programming languages and implementation techniques.

-I spend some of my free time advising and investing in technology-driven startup companies.
-See the “Disclosure” section below for more about that.

 ### Life

-Technology and business aside, my primary interests are the arts, economics, politics, design, architecture, and cultural criticism.
+Technology and business aside, my interests are the arts, economics, politics, design, architecture, and cultural criticism.
 In my free time I frequent museums and theater, and I try to keep up on world news, books, and films.
 For a time, I maintained an [online scrapbook](http://minima.soup.io/) that collected the influences of Minimalist art on technology and culture, bridging a number of my interests.

-I try hard to be healthy despite the sedentary nature of computer work.
+I try to be healthy despite the sedentary nature of computer work.
 I practice yoga and run.
 I’m a [vegan](https://en.wikipedia.org/wiki/Veganism) for both ethical and dietary reasons.
-I've given up alcohol.
 I rely on an [evidence-based](http://www.ncbi.nlm.nih.gov/pubmed/17958117) meditation technique.
 I’ve adopted these routines simply because I feel better when I stick to them.

 In terms of social ideology, I identify as a [secular humanist](https://en.wikipedia.org/wiki/Secular_Humanism).
 On matters of faith, I’m an agnostic.
-Politically, I’m a registered independent voter – that is, not affiliated with any party or platform – but my views generally fall under the umbrella of [democratic socialism](http://en.wikipedia.org/wiki/Democratic_socialism).
+I’m a [vegan](https://en.wikipedia.org/wiki/Veganism) for both ethical and dietary reasons.
+Politically, I’m a registered independent voter – that is, not affiliated with any party or platform – but my views fall under the umbrella of [democratic socialism](http://en.wikipedia.org/wiki/Democratic_socialism).

 - - -